'Somali mall,' Walgreens on Lake Street in Minneapolis set for $40M redevelopment

 Plans to redevelop the Karmel Square Mall in south Minneapolis into a $40 million office, retail and apartment building have won preliminary approval from the Minneapolis Planning Commission.

-The property had been a Walgreens store at 200 W. Lake Street and behind it — at 2910 Pillsbury Avenue — a popular mall frequented by the Somali community.
+The property had been a Walgreens store at 200 W. Lake St. and behind it — at 2910 Pillsbury Av. — a popular mall frequented by the Somali community.
 The property is believed to be the first Somali-focused mall in the country.

 The Walgreens store and other surrounding structures on Lake Street were burned and suffered sprinkler damage during riots in May following the police killing of George Floyd, so the redevelopment plans are a boon to the city.

-Under the plan approved by the planning commission Monday, the mall and Walgreens will be redeveloped into an eight-story building called the New Karmel Square.
+Under the plan approved by the Planning Commission Monday, the mall and Walgreens will be redeveloped into an eight-story building called the New Karmel Square.strib type="embed" url="https://datawrapper.dwcdn.net/XxAS3/15" iframe_height="398" css_desktop_height="398px" css_mobile_height="353px">

 The three bottom floors will offer 180,000 square feet of offices, a grocery cooperative, coffee shop and other retail stores.
 The five upper floors will become 113 affordable apartment units, many with three and four bedrooms that can accommodate larger families.
 The property will also have parking and there are plans to incorporate some type of children's ball court and play area terrace into the finished project.